graemefoster/QuickStart/docs/az-devops-setup.md

 git push origin
 ```

-## Step 4 - Add a Service Connection
+## Step 4 - Add a Service Connection for the test and the prod environment

 - Head to the ``` Project Settings ``` pane from your Project.
 - Select ``` Service Connections ``` from the menu